Choosing the best NES games was always going to be a difficult task, but that shows just how good the console was.

 The Nintendo Entertainment System - we all called it the NES, mind - was the world's first truly great games console.
 Why?
 Well, because it was home to some absolute classic games - the sorts of titles that now, some 30 years since the machine was first released, we still enjoy playing.

-Thanks to the Nintendo Switch, and the Nintendo Classic Mini you can now play many of these classics again - and, frankly, you can stick your Fallouts where the sun don't shine, we'd rather load up a bit of Duck Hunt and get a-shooting.
+Thanks to the Nintendo Switch, and the Nintendo Classic Mini you can now play many of these classics again (simply head over to our best Nintendo Switch games list)- and, frankly, you can stick your Fallouts where the sun don't shine, we'd rather load up a bit of Duck Hunt and get a-shooting.

 So with that spirit of nostalgia in mind, here's 20 of the best games on the NES.
 And if you fancy nabbing yourself one of the best retro consoles around, then head to our guide.